AI startup Eightfold valued at $2.1B in SoftBank-led $220M funding – TechCrunch

 “This has helped businesses almost double their internal mobility,” said Garg, who previously worked at IBM Research, where he filed patents on understanding people behavior, and Google, where he worked on the company’s user personalization efforts.

 Recruiting remains a big global problem and an untapped opportunity.
 Garg said solving this requires expertise with sifting through a plethora of data points and right talent.
-Eightfold itself analyzes data it sources from a range of places including employers’ sales, customer management and human resources as well as public sources such as patent sites and publications.
+Eightfold itself analyzes data it sources from a range of places, including employers’ sales, customer management and human resources as well as public sources such as patent sites and publications.

 “Transforming HR and global talent further unlocks trillions of dollars’ worth of human potential.
 SoftBank shares our bold vision, and we are excited to welcome them as our partner,” he said.